 - Do: Use what you have learned in your practice.

 - Reflect: Think about your practice and critically examine the pros and cons.

-The process of managing a situation and reflecting on it afterwards can give powerful insights about how to make improvement both personally and professionally as you gain experience in an area of your practice.
+The process of managing a situation and reflecting on it afterwards can give powerful insights about how to make improvements both personally and professionally as you gain experience in an area of your practice.
 It can also help to remind you of the positive aspects of your practice, which you can then share with others.